Eon1220/Regex--tutorial/gist.md

 ## Author

-This tutorial was writen by : Nicolas pace github link: [text](https://github.com/Eon1220)
+This tutorial was writen by Nicolas pace on a template provided by UNCC and assitance from chatGPT github link: [text](https://github.com/Eon1220)